-- reversed the Texas Utility Commission's ruling that had denied recovery of a portion of the capacity auction true-up amounts; - reversed the Texas Utility Commission's ruling that precluded CenterPoint Houston from recovering the interest component of the EMCs paid to REPs; - affirmed the True-Up Order in all other respects.
+- reversed the Texas Utility Commission's ruling that had denied recovery of a portion of the capacity auction true-up amounts; - reversed the Texas Utility Commission's ruling that precluded us from recovering the interest component of the EMCs paid to REPs; and - affirmed the True-Up Order in all other respects.

-The district court's decision would have had the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from CenterPoint Houston's initial request.
+The district court's decision would have had the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from our initial request.